Safety in NASCAR: Restrictor plate

 Unfortunately, the restrictor plates have an unintended effect on the race.
 Because of the reduced horsepower of the cars, the cars form large packs.
 During a race it is not uncommon to see thirty or more lead changes during a race.
 This also is the source of the Big One.
 When a driver crashes, usually, they take that pack with them.
 During the 2010 Coke Zero 400, 21 of the 43 cars crashed.
 This is a safety concern that has puzzled NASCAR.
 However, an unexpected consequence of the introduction of the Car of Tomorrow and re-paving of Daytona and Talladega track surfaces has been the separation of the pack into two-car pairs.

 Since the 2012 season, NASCAR Cup cars now have fuel injection instead of carburetors, but restrictor plates are still being used.

+Starting in 2019 NASCAR replaced restrictor plates in favor of tapered spacers.
+These funnel more air into the engine, giving the driver better throttle response and a little more power.
+As a result, races at Daytona and Talladega using this tapered spacer, tuned for 550 horsepower, saw speeds well in excess of 200 miles per hour.
+This correlated with an increased frequency for the cars to get airborne until Ryan Newman suffered an extremely serious crash on the final lap of the 2020 Daytona 500.
+Speeds during this race eclipsed 210 miles per hour at times, with the fastest lap average nearing 207 miles per hour, the fastest race the track had seen since the 1980s.
+As a result of Ryan Newman's crash, NASCAR reduced the spacer size to allow 510 horsepower along with other changes to reduce speeds and drafting intensity at following races.
+Despite these changes drivers continued to crash violently and, following Joey Logano's flip in the 2021 Geico 500 at Talladega, lead to further reduction in the size of the spacer for the final two plate races of the Generation 6 car.

+Due to drag and racing quality concerns, NASCAR increased the spacer size for 510 horsepower with the introduction of the Next Gen car in hopes of promoting passing.